paudel7/Python-Streamlit-Webapp/README.md

 ## ✨ Demo-Preview

-Here are some demo we can get in this project:
+Here are some snapshots of the project:

 **Project Page Structure**
 <p align="center"><br>